scvodigital/scvo-frontend/content/running-your-organisation/funding/stepbystep-guide/get-ready.md

 ### 2. Financial Management

-You need to show your finances are well managed and produce regular [financial statements](charity-accounts-financial-reporting.md) including management accounts, cash flow forecasts and an annual budget.
+You need to show your finances are well managed and produce regular [financial statements] **charity-accounts-financial-reporting.md** including management accounts, cash flow forecasts and an annual budget.

 ### 3. Annual Report and Accounts